 Interested in learning about the collection and architecture of LACMA or the latest exhibition?
 Join a trained docent on a tour to explore LACMA's collection and exhibitions!
 Tours are offered daily, free with museum admission.

 Painting, printmaking, collage, and more!
-LACMA offers virtual and in-person art classes for adults.
+LACMA offers in-person and virtual art classes for adults.
 Explore artwork from the museum's collection and exhibitions, enjoy lively discussions, and create art projects.
 Learn new skills or build on existing interests.

 We are preparing safe, creative, and fun workshops inspired by LACMA's collection and lead by a team of museum educators, curators, scholars, and artists.
 Virtual art class participants need to have a computer or tablet with Internet, access to Zoom, and are responsible for their own materials.

 Teens ages 16 and older with previous art experience may also join adult art classes.

 Adult Art Classes are supported in part by the Dorothy Schick Endowment Fund.

 Through facilitated discussions, individuals with early stage dementia or Alzheimer's disease have the opportunity to create meaningful connections with works of art.

 The program is offered once a month on Tuesdays.
 Virtual sessions start at 1 pm.
 Sessions are open for individuals with early stage dementia or Alzheimer’s and their care partners.

 Please contact firstname.lastname@example.org to RSVP.